vitorbritto/workflow-guide/README.md

 This guide consist with two parts:

-1 - My workflow context with tools, aproaches and methods that a use.
+1 - My workflow context with tools, approaches and methods that a use.
 2 - My own code conventions.
 Which is inspired by what is popular within the community, and flavored with some personal opinions. :ghost:

 ## Table of Contents